AmirulShyakir/LensLease/README.md

 - [x] Cards for services in myServices.xhtml //Jun Wei
 - [x] addNewService page or modal //Jun Wei / Leeann
 - [ ] search function in myServices.xhtml and myBookings.xhtml... can scrap? //Leeann
+- [ ] addNewService should have some basic input validation so user cannot create an empty service
+- [ ] addPortfolio should have some basic input validation so user cannot create an invalid portfolio link

 ### Forum
 - [ ] Add forum topics // Dekai